Abraham is our father and God has said: “I have made you a father of many nations.”- St. Paul, to the Romans

 The history of becoming a mission of the Ecumenical Patriarch is for that particular mission to eventually establish itself as a patriarchal community of sort, either its own nation or one that is becoming one.
 But these were imperial standards.
 Back then, we had an empire with an emperor and imperial (ecumenical) patriarch.
 Now, we do not have an empire in Constantinople so is the OCA really to blame if they question why they should submit to something that is no longer active or even claiming to WANT to be active?
 Her next option would be to fall in line with the Russian Patriarch who is a part of this inherited “Third Rome.”
 Many believe this Third Rome is recovering from the Atheist yoke but many do not believe it ever will fully recover enough to lead nations.

-So far, after many years, no one has found building material in Limbo for us American Orthodox.
 The Diaspora concept is fading.
 Autocephaly is becoming more and more confusing.
 The list goes on.
 How can we recognize the hope and power of the empire regaining her infrastructure while still building a community as Orthodox Christians have for almost two thousand years?
 How do we prevent ourselves from becoming a sort of Protestant model of Orthodoxy that does not build literal community?

 Rod Dreher has some ideas in his new book The Benedict Option.
 He aims to gather the family and promote Christian education and philanthropy on a more independent level.
 This sounds like something good, but are we geared to do this?
 Our baptism changes the very structure of our soul, and our thinking, to accommodate a communal and perhaps even global direction.
 Orthodox build community together, as a community.